Elia Kazan: 1960s: Continued work

-When I saw her, I detected behind the well-mannered 'young wife' front a desperate twinkle in her eyes ...
+When I saw her, I detected behind the well-mannered 'young wife' front a desperate twinkle in her eyes. ...
 I talked with her more quietly then and more personally.
-I wanted to find out what human material was there, what her inner life was ...
+I wanted to find out what human material was there, what her inner life was. ...
 Then she told me she was being psychoanalyzed.
 That did it.
 Poor R.J.
 [Wagner, Wood's husband], I said to myself.
 I liked Bob Wagner, I still do.

 Kazan cast her as the female lead in Splendor in the Grass, and her career rebounded.
 Finstad feels that despite Wood never receiving training in Method acting techniques, "working with Kazan brought her to the greatest emotional heights of her career.
 The experience was exhilarating but wrenching for Natalie, who faced her demons on Splendor."
 She adds that a scene in the film, as a result of "Kazan's wizardry ... produced a hysteria in Natalie that may be her most powerful moment as an actress."
 Actor Gary Lockwood, who also acted in the film, felt that "Kazan and Natalie were a terrific marriage, because you had this beautiful girl, and you had somebody that could get things out of her."
 Kazan's favorite scene in the movie was the last one, when Wood goes back to see her lost first love, Bud (Beatty).
 Kazan recalled: "It's terribly touching to me.
 I still like it when I see it.
 And I certainly didn't need to tell her how to play it.
 She understood it perfectly."
+Kazan wrote novels in the later 1960s, converting two into films: America America, based on his 1962 semi-biographical novel based on his uncle's experiences during the 1896 Hamidian massacres, and The Arrangement which was based on his 1967 novel of the same name.
+America, America earned Kazan his final Oscars nomination for Best Director.

+1970s: Later work

+Kazan made two final movies in the 1970s starting with The Visitors in 1972, written by his eldest son Chris Kazan and shot entirely on 16mm film.
+The low-budget film only features five characters and was shot completely on Kazan's country home working with four crew members, and explores the Vietnam War and brutality during wartime.
+He continued his pattern of making movies with more ambiguous stories and boundaries in his last film in 1976, The Last Tycoon, based on the unfinished novel by F. Scott Fitzgerald.
+Featuring an ensemble cast including Robert De Niro, Robert Mitchum, Jack Nicholson, Tony Curtis, and Jeanne Moreau, Kazan has described his interpretation of The Last Tycoon as his own views of Hollywood.